Lectures on Gauge theories and Many-Body systems: Order and Disorder

-The example above of three dimensional Chern-Simons theory motivated introduction of operators like (\ref{eq:codim2sing}), but the really interesting playground for their study is the four dimensional (super)-Yang-Mills theory.
+The three-dimensional Chern--Simons example above motivates the introduction of operators such as \eqref{eq:codim2sing}, but the most interesting setting for their study is the four dimensional (super)-Yang--Mills theory.
 One can define the operators/observables associated with two dimensional surfaces $\Sigma$ embedded into the four dimensional spacetime, as an instruction to perform the path integral over the space of gauge fields with a singularity along $\Sigma$, modelled on \eqref{eq:codim2sing}.
 Now, $\eta$ will vary along $\Sigma$, while remaining inside $\CalO_{\xi}$.
 In other words, we have coupled the four dimensional gauge theory to a two dimensional sigma model valued in ${\CalO}_{\xi}$.
 Unlike the case of loop operators in three dimensions, the two dimensional sigma model valued in ${\CalO}_{\xi}$ comes with a plethora of additional topological charges \beq {\vec k} \in {\pi}_{2}({\CalO}_{\xi}) \eeq measuring the degree of the map of $\Sigma$ to ${\CalO}_{\xi}$.
 Thus, the surface defect in four dimensions depends on continuous parameters, the fugacities for \eqref{eq:topch}.

 Specifically for $SU(N)$ gauge theory, the orbits ${\CalO}_{\xi}$ are the flag varieties, so the sigma model in question describes the families of flags parametrized by $\Sigma$.
 As often happens in supersymmetric theories, the path integral localizes onto the solutions of some first order PDE, e.g. on holomorphic maps of $\Sigma$ to the (generalized) flag variety.